 Fast forward a few years.
 You may have seen me around town testing different restaurants (all restaurants with gluten-free options) using my trusty Nima Sensor.
 The Nima Sensor gives me an extra level of transparency, a peek inside my food as it allows me the opportunity to test a piece of my food for gluten before eating my meal.

-One of my recommendations when it comes to eating out SAFELY is choosing foods off a menu that are the LEAST LIKELY to be cross contaminated with gluten.
+One of my recommendations when it comes to eating out safely is choosing foods off a menu that are the least likely to be cross contaminated with gluten.

-Pizza, for example, is typically cooked in the same ovens and flour is everywhere.
 Gluten-free bread is almost always toasted in a toaster full of gluten bits.
-And pancakes, well, they’re almost always cooked on a shared griddle.

 She told me that they have a separate gluten-free pancake batter.
-They use a gluten-free pancake mix from Bob’s Red Mill mixed with some of Bob’s Red Mill’s corn flour – all gluten-free.
-She said that while they cook the pancakes on a shared griddle, they wipe it down and clean it well, then use a clean spatula to cook the gluten-free pancakes.
+They use a gluten-free pancake mix from Bob’s Red Mill mixed with some of Bob’s Red Mill’s corn flour – all gluten free.

-Most of the time, given this information, I simply order the eggs and potatoes and call it a day.
-But with the reassurances in place, I ordered pancakes with my meal.
-I had my Nima Sensor with me too.
-So, after expressing the seriousness of my gluten-free-ness, along with the reassurance there were good processes in place to minimize the risk of gluten contamination, I decided to move forward with my order of a side of pancakes.
+Plus, I had my Nima Sensor, a portable gluten-detecting device, with me too.
+After expressing the seriousness of my “allergy“, along with the reassurance there were good processes in place to minimize the risk of gluten contamination, I decided to move forward with my order of a side of pancakes.

 Next, I tested the pancakes.
 I ordered the gluten-free pancakes with blueberries, an Original Pancake House speciality.
 I must say, those blueberries were plump and juicy.
 I don’t know how they do it!